-Information Communication Technology (ICT) is used to promote an active and interactive learning environment, allowing students to further develop their digital literacy, and communication competencies and working collaboratively to solve problems and think creatively.
+Information Communication Technology (ICT) is used to promote an active and interactive learning environment, allowing students to further develop their 21st-century competencies of digital literacy, communication and working collaboratively to problem solve and think creatively.
 It is important that our students develop their critical thinking skills as well as using technology to complete tasks.
-The Years 9 to 12 curriculum and learning activities are being adapted so that teachers can rightfully expect students to bring their device every day, just as one would expect a textbook, or any other essential materials, to be brought to class.
+The Years 9 to 13 curriculum and learning activities have been adapted so that teachers can rightfully expect students to bring their device every day, just as one would expect stationery or any other materials.

-Every student at the college is issued with a unique network username and password(s) which allows him or her to log onto the college’s network onsite.
-All students have access to a cloud-based service (Office 365 ) which gives them a personal College Outlook email account, document storage (OneDrive) and the ability to view, edit and create Microsoft Office documents in the cloud and access learning materials and activities provided in SharePoint or using OneNote Classroom Notebooks.
+Every student at the college is issued with a unique network username and password(s) which allows him/her to log onto the College’s network when onsite.
+All students have access to a cloud-based service (Office 365 ) which gives them a personal College Outlook email account, document storage (OneDrive) and the ability to view, edit and create Microsoft Office documents in the cloud and access learning materials/activities provided in SharePoint or using OneNote Classroom Notebooks.
+Office 365 is a web-based version of Microsoft Office allows for creating and opening/editing Word, Excel, PowerPoint, OneNote documents and integrates with the full Office suite, if available on the device.

 Students are encouraged to use their own devices (including phones) as personal organisers, keeping track of homework or assessment requirements, in addition to maintaining a diary.